 The arrival of spring for fly anglers in the Chesapeake area means we get to dust off our fly rods, get back to saltwater fly fishing and finally hook up with some fish for the long awaited tight line.
 The first fish to arrive are generally the yellow perch followed shortly by the white

 perch.
-These fish move into the upper reaches of the western and eastern tributaries of the bay and provide a great opportunity to put a good bend in your four or five weight fly rod.
+These fish move INSERT INTO the upper reaches of the western and eastern tributaries of the bay and provide a great opportunity to put a good bend in your four or five weight fly rod.
 While perch provide some action it is the arrival of their not too distant cousin, the striped bass, and the opening of the catch and release Susquehanna Flats season in March that really gets saltwater fly fishing anglers heated up.
 This is the opportunity to break out your eight and nine weight fly rods and chase striped bass in shallow water with a shot at a trophy striped bass.
 Here is how to do it.

 The legal fishing area extends from the western side of the flats starting within the Susquehanna River down-steam from a line connecting the Susquehanna State Part Boat Ramp in Lapidum to Twin Rocks to Tomes Wharf in Port Deposit, on the eastern side at the mouth of the Northeast River and then south upstream from a line from going from Sandy Point on the western shore to Turkey Point on the eastern side.

-The dates of the season are subject to change on a yearly basis as the Maryland Department of Resources takes the striped bass stock health into consideration when setting the season; this year the season opened March 1 and will remain open until May 3rd for catch and release only.
+The dates of the season are subject to change on a yearly basis as the Maryland Department of Resources takes the striped bass stock health INSERT INTO consideration when setting the season; this year the season opened March 1 and will remain open until May 3rd for catch and release only.
 Starting May 16 through May 31 anglers can keep one 18”-26” striped bass daily.

 While you can find striped bass on the Susquehanna Flats from May through December the primer season for saltwater fly anglers is the catch and release season March and April time frame.
 The flats is a staging area for striped bass to fuel up on the herring and shad that are moving through the flats to reach the Susquehanna and Northeast River to spawn.
 Striped bass are following, and sometimes waiting on the flats, for these fish to arrive so they can have an agape in preparation for the spawn.
 I’ve found the magic water temperature range to be between 48-50 degrees Fahrenheit that marks the arrival of the herring and shad.
 Once these fish are on the flats the striped bass fishing begins to heat up.
 While dates vary depending on the type of spring weather we encounter, I’ve always targeted and found the last two weeks in April and beginning of May to be the prime time.
 Usually we experience sunny days and see water temperatures in the 51-57 range which is what I’ve found to be the prime range for good fishing.